lbl-srg/obc/specification/source/verification.rst

 not require the verification tool to have access to the actual building control system.
 During the verification, the archived data are read into a Modelica model that conducts the verification.
-There are three main blocks.
+The verification will use three blocks.
+The block labeled *input file reader* reads the archived data, which may typically be in CSV format.
+As this data may be directly written by a building automation system, its units will differ from the units used in CDL.
+Therefore, the block called *unit conversion* converts the data to the units used in the CDL control specification.
-One block, labeled *control specification*, is the control sequence specification in CDL format.
+Next, the block labeled *control specification* is the control sequence specification in CDL format.
 This is the specification that was exported during design and sent to the control provider.